-Hotel & Restaurant Management - AA Degree
+Hotel & Restaurant Management: AA Degree The Associate of Arts in Hotel Restaurant Management

-The Associate of Arts in Hotel and Restaurant Management is designed for transfer to the Hospitality bachelor's degree at Northern Arizona University (NAU).
+The Associate of Arts in Hotel Restaurant Management is designed for transfer to the Hospitality bachelor's degree at Northern Arizona University (NAU).
 This program trains graduates for management careers in one of the fastest growing industries in the United States, the hospitality industry.
 Students completing this degree will transfer 63-64 credits to NAU.
 Students planning to transfer to a university other than NAU should see an advisor.
-This degree results in an AGEC-A, which is transferable to all Arizona public universities.
+This degree results in an AGEC-A. which is transferable to all Arizona public universities.
 This is a Tech Prep articulated program.
-For more information regarding Tech Prep see page 9.
+For more information regarding Tech Prep, see page 141.